 .)
 Too much protein-rich foremilk without the balance of fat-rich hindmilk can cause a baby to be hungry but too bloated and gassy to continue nursing.
 An over supply issue can make a breastfed baby seem colicky.
 (Here

 is a helpful article about colic in breastfed babies.)

 Once my lactation consultant and I identified the over supply issue addressing it was fairly easy.
 To help Little Girl get more hindmilk than foremilk, my lactation consultant suggested I hand express or pump a little before nursing to eliminate some foremilk without impacting my supply.

 Each feeding I focused on Little Girl completely emptying one side, instead getting her to nurse on both sides.
 I was amazed to find that most of the time Little Girl was satisfied with nursing on one side per feeding.
 At first nursing on just one side left my other breast engorged and uncomfortable but my body adjusted quickly.
-Little Girl’s now four months old and she just started nursing on both sides.
+At the time that I’m writing this, Little Girl’s now four months old and she just started nursing on both sides.
 We’re in a great nursing rhythm that works well for her and me.
 Little Girl is healthy, gaining weight as she should be, and we’re both enjoying our nursing relationship.